kommentar/docs/src/content/docs/reference/03-auth.md

 Kommentar is consumed by other application via an HTTP API, and these applications will more than likely have some form of user management, authentication and authorization.
 Kommentar does not enforce any specific user management system, but it does provide a way to authenticate users and authorize them to perform certain actions.

-This part of the documentation will explain how Kommentar handles things like:
+This part of the documentation will explain how Kommentar handles the following:

 - Authentication of [**Consumers**](/docs/reference/02-core-concepts#consumer)
 - Authorization of [**Consumers**](/docs/reference/02-core-concepts#consumer)